 Superficial Nerves of the Neck and Lower Back

 Indications for neural prolotherapy:

 Pain relief is immediate after the first round of injections however you will require multiple treatments to achieve lasting relief.
 Relief may initially be as brief as a few hours or days.
 Your symptoms will return less frequently and less intensely after each treatment.

 Treating neurological pain with neural prolotherapy begins with a diagnosis.
 Dr. Kaplan bases recommendations on your consultation and image studies.
 OWM Integrative Wellness takes ultrasound images of your nerves at our wellness center.
 The treatment consists of a series of tiny half-inch injections targeting painful affected nerves with a weak glucose solution.
 This sugar solution stimulates healing, reversing nerve damage and its symptoms.

-Injection technique utilizes ultrasound guidance.
-It promotes a healing response with out risk of injury or allergic reactions.
+The injection technique utilizes ultrasound guidance.
+It promotes a healing response without the risk of injury or allergic reactions.